Murray River bridge, Barham

 The Murray River bridge is a heritage-listed road bridge that carries Main Road across the Murray River located at Barham in the Murray River Council local government area of New South Wales, Australia.
 It was designed by Department of Public Works and built in 1904 by John Monash.
-The bridge is also known as the Barham Bridge over Murray River and the Barham bridge.
-The bridge is owned by the Murray River Council and was added to the New South Wales State Heritage Register on 20 June 2000.
+The bridge is also known as the Barham Bridge over Murray River, the Barham bridge, and the Barham Koondrook Bridge.

+The bridge is owned by the Murray River Council and was added to the New South Wales State Heritage Register on 20 June 2000 and to the Victorian Heritage Register on 10 July 2008.

 History

 The Murray around Barham was settled by graziers, mainly from Victoria, in the 1840s.
 By 1850 all the really desirable water-frontages on both sides of the Murray had been taken up as far upstream as Barham while the open plain to the north in New South Wales was only notionally divided into undeveloped backblocks.
 Barham station itself (named after the maiden name of the wife of the first grazier, E. B. Green, had a 32 km frontage on the Murray, carrying a modest head of cattle in the mid-Victorian period under a series of owners.
 With similar developments on the Loddon River, which converges with the Murray north of Barham, a crossing of the Murray was needed and a ferry was provided for stock and people.

 In 1902 it was agreed that a bridge with a lift span should be built, thanks to local political pressure on both the NSW and Commonwealth governments.
 The first piles were driven in 1903 and the bridge opened in 1905.

 Barham lies in the Wakool Irrigation District, opened in 1935.
 This was the first such district in the state, with extensive, partial irrigation designed to provide water for the maximum number of graziers to ensure a regular supply of fattened lambs.
 In 1949 an intensive irrigation area within the district made rice farming feasible, increasing local heavy traffic. there have been particularly severe problems from salientian, however, in the last quarter-century.